Chapter 1 : Abraxas Malfoy and a Christmas Past

 By now, Draco’s adorable little seven year-old bare feet were sticking out under the tree, revealing what he was up to.

 With one hand he grabbed the child’s ankle and viciously yanked him from under the tree, holding him upside down.
-The other hand was raised high and about to come down hard on Draco just as Stella leaped up and grabbed hold of his arm, sinking her canine teeth into Lucius’s flesh as deep as she could whilst twisting her head violently and growling ferociously.
+The other hand was raised high and about to come down hard on Draco.
+But Stella leaped up and grabbed hold of his arm, sinking her canine teeth into Lucius’s flesh as deep as she could whilst twisting her head violently and growling ferociously.

-Little Draco was abruptly dropped with a thud as his father winced and cursed loudly in pain as the dog tore into his forearm.
-Streams of deep red blood dripped from his arm.
+Little Draco was abruptly dropped with a thud as his father winced and cursed loudly in pain as the dog tore into his forearm; streams of deep red blood dripping...